juanmtz03/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Part 1 (Create Virtual Machine in Azure)
+- Part 1 Create Virtual Machine in Azure
   1. Create a Resource Group
-  2. Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs
+  2. Create a Windows 10 Virtual Machine with 2-4 Virtual CPUs
-- Part 2 (Installation)
+- Part 2 Installation
   1. Create an Azure Virtual Machine Windows 10, 4 vCPUs
   2. Install / Enable IIS in Windows:
       a.
 CGI and Common HTTP Features
       b.
 IIS Management Console
-  3. Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
+  3. Install PHP Manager for IIS
-  4. Download and install the Rewrite Module (rewrite_amd64_en-US.msi)
+  4. Install the Rewrite Module
   5. Create the directory C:\PHP
-  6. Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip)
+  6. Download PHP 7.3.8
   7. Unzip the contents into C:\PHP
-  8. Download and install VC_redist.x86.exe.
+  8. Install VC_redist.x86.exe
-  9. Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
+  9. Install MySQL 5.5.62
   10. Open IIS as an Admin
   11. Register PHP from within IIS
   12. Reload IIS (Open IIS, Stop and Start the server)